Nicholas Brendon: Personal life

+Legal issues

-In 2010, Brendon was tased and arrested by Los Angeles police, who confronted him in response to a call about an intoxicated individual.
+In March 2010, Brendon was tased and arrested by Los Angeles police, who confronted him in response to a call about an intoxicated individual.
 He allegedly swung his fists at the officers and attempted to run away, and was arrested for felony vandalism.
 Brendon was later charged with four misdemeanors, including one count of resisting arrest, two counts of battery against a police officer, and one count of vandalism.
 In May 2010, he again checked himself into rehab to address his addiction to alcohol and sleeping pills.
 Brendon pleaded no contest to all four charges in June 2010 and received a one-year suspended jail sentence, was placed on probation for 36 months, and was required to perform 10 days of community service.

-While participating in the Tree City Comic Con, Brendon was arrested on October 17, 2014 in a Boise, Idaho hotel lobby for misdemeanor charges of malicious injury to property and resisting or obstructing officers.
+While participating in the Tree City Comic Con, Brendon was arrested on October 17, 2014, in a Boise, Idaho, hotel lobby for misdemeanor charges of malicious injury to property and resisting or obstructing officers.
 Brendon subsequently made a public apology and stated that the incident was "embarrassing" and the result of drinking alcohol while taking pain medication for a knee problem.